shrey27/Engineering-Mavericks/README.md

   playlist or watch later
 - All the images are wrapped inside alazy loader component for more optimised webapp UX
+- Toast messages on every screen to acknowledge user actions

 ## Tech stack used